Yeah 3x: Background and recording

-"Yeah 3x" was written by Brown, DJ Frank E, Kevin McCall, Amber Streeter and Calvin Harris, and was produced by DJ Frank E. It was recorded at The Record Plant—a studio in Los Angeles, California—and Serban Ghenea mixed the track at Mixstar Studios—a studio in Virginia Beach, Virginia.
+"Yeah 3x" was recorded at The Record Plant—a studio in Los Angeles, California—and Serban Ghenea mixed the track at Mixstar Studios—a studio in Virginia Beach, Virginia.
 On September 2, 2010, Brown tweeted that the Polow da Don-produced song titled "Calypso" would be released soon as the follow-up single to "Deuces" (2010).
 However, those plans were changed when "Yeah 3x" was released instead.
 While filming the music video for the song, Brown elaborated on the song's inspiration in an interview with Access Hollywood.
 He stated that he wanted to record the song for his pop audience since he had been doing so much urban material.

 Brown said the song was given to him by DJ Frank E while he was in the studio writing songs for other artists and himself.
 "I heard the track and I was like man this is incredible.
 It kind of gave me the 'Forever' feeling so I wanted to do more of a song for my pop audience.
 I’ve been doing a lot of mix-tape stuff, a lot of urban records ... the pop audience didn’t really have anything to gauge from so I really wanted to give them this and I feel like 'Yeah 3x' is something different, something new and it’s just [a] positive record.
 It’s not anything too over the top; it’s just right where it needs to be."
 During a chat with fans on Ustream.tv on September 27, 2010, Brown said that the song was written in 15 minutes; "We actually got the beat and we did it in no time.
 It was effortless.
 It was fun.
 It was sort of like when we wrote 'Forever', so I hope you guys like that record.
 It's more of a pop record, in the club record."

 Composition

 "Yeah 3x" is an uptempo dance-pop, Europop, and electro house song.
 According to MTV, "Yeah 3x" shows Brown "embracing his pop side" over a "video game-type beat".
 Throughout the song, it features a thick bassline.
-"Yeah 3x" is set in common time with a moderate dance tempo of 120 beats per minute.
+"Yeah 3x" is set in common time with a moderate dance tempo of 130 beats per minute.
 It is composed in the key of D major with Brown's vocal range spanning from the note of A3 to the note of B4.
 The song uses a portion of the melody from "I'm Not Alone" by Calvin Harris.
 According to Robbie Daw of Idolator, "Yeah 3x" is a mixture of "Forever" (2008) and La Roux's "Bulletproof" (2009), while Sean Michaels of The Guardian commented that the song seems to be inspired by David Guetta's Eurodance sound.
 Nick Levine of Digital Spy musically compared the song's production to the sounds of Usher, Taio Cruz, Jay Sean, The Black Eyed Peas and Calvin Harris.